Shedding in the Chihuahua breed

 Ginger (retired and placed with her forever family) came to us as a young adult and is a brindle smooth coat.
 When Ginger moved here, she had a brittle coat.
 She is more of a rough coat I was told and it was obvious that she had blown her coat.
 Also, Ginger was a heavy shedder leaving hair all around.
 Ginger was put on the food we feed here and within 3 months, her coat difference was SHOCKING.
 She now has a beautiful silky coat and we don't really see her shed either.
 Her coat is no longer rough and sits smoothly on her back.
 Just like Rufus, she is bathed no more than once a month unless something warrants it and we DO condition her coat as we do with all our Chi's.

 Satinka is a black merle smooth coat.
 Satinka came to us as a young adult and when we picked her up she was LOADED with loose hair and shedded throughout the car and house for days.
-We had her groomed, combed her out and doted on her.
+We had her groomed, combed her out with the Furminator which we highly recommend and doted on her.
 Her food was gradually changed to our choice of food and all this time later, Satinka rarely gives us any hair in the comb when we comb her.
 She is happier and so are we!

-**An interesting note is that we kept back two puppies here off of a previous litter (Mason and Dairy) and they were born to a Mom and Dad who ate a high quality food designed to assist in coat health and have beautiful coats and none of the problems we have seen in so many adults.
-They now have their adult longcoats which grew in surprisingly fast.
-They both have large, thick coats.
+**An interesting note is that we have kept back puppies here previously including long coats, Dairy Girl (spayed), Mason (at stud), Joker (short coat at stud), Moses (stud prospect) and Ok-Cha (working dog prospect) and they were born to a Moms and Dads who ate a high quality food designed to assist in coat health and have beautiful coats and none of the problems we have seen in so many adults.
+Now Dairy and Mason have adult long coats which grew in surprisingly fast, Joker doesn't ever seem to shed or leave anything in the comb and our two younger long coats have beautiful gloss and texture.
+Mason and Dairy both have large, thick coats.
 This is the difference that raising your Chihuahua on the proper food demonstrates.

 Now I am NOT saying that you only get this result from the food we feed or that it works the same for everyone.
 However, I felt it was important to address my own experiences with some of our dogs.